 Simply replace the damaged parts with the new ones and reverse the order to put your phone back together again.

-Repairs Universe is a respected, leading provider of high quality LCD screen, touch glass and digitizer screen replacements and repair parts for iPhone, iPod, Blackberry, PSP, Zune, Droid, HTC, Nokia and many other cell phones.
+Repairs Universe is a third party replacement parts wholesaler of high-quality LCD screen, touch glass and digitizer screen replacements and repair parts for iPhone, iPad, Blackberry, PSP, Zune, Droid, HTC, Nokia and many other cell phones